Physiology: Biological and Biomedical Sciences

 Your degree and what you’ll study

-Nerve, Muscle and Sensation; Cell and Tissue Structure; Gut, Metabolism and Hormones; Seminars in Pharmacological and Physiological Research; Physiology of Brain; Nerve and Muscle Fluids; Heat and Metabolism; Cardiovascular Physiology; Respiratory Physiology; Journal Club; Research Skills.
+The third year will cover core topics in Physiology including: Nerve, Muscle and Sensation; Cell and Tissue Structure; Gut, Metabolism and Hormones; Pharmacological and Physiological Research; Physiology of Brain; Nerve and Muscle Fluids; Heat and Metabolism; Cardiovascular Physiology; Respiratory Physiology.
+Trinity Electives also make up part of third year teaching.

-Synaptic Properties; Biomechanics and Neural Control of Movement; Cellular Neurophysiology; Techniques in Cellular Physiology; Integrative Physiology.
+Synaptic Properties; Biomechanics and Neural Control of Movement; Glial Physiology; Techniques in Cellular Physiology; General and Integrative Physiology.

 During the second half of fourth year you will undertake an individual Capstone research project.
 This project will be based in Trinity or in one of its associated hospital departments and will include a literature survey and production of a written dissertation.
 Some typical recent research projects have looked at the toxic effects of cannabis on brain cells, gastric motility in patients with pancreatitis, respiratory function in lung disease, the cellular mechanisms of memory formation, cardiovascular adaptations in athletes and muscle performance after different warm-up protocols.